DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2022-01-20-preventing-browser-auto-fill.md

 ## Our solution

-Our current working solution is to randomise the name attribute on page load, and restore it before submitting it.
+Our current working solution ([view on GitHub](https://github.com/DFE-Digital/register-trainee-teachers/blob/main/app/webpacker/scripts/global/disable-browser-autofill.js)]) is to randomise the name attribute on page load, and restore it before submitting it.
 As the name is randomised each time, browsers will treat it as a new field they’ve not seen before.

 We also set the autocomplete attribute to a non-standard value.
 In testing we found that `off` or any valid value would mean that this solution would not work.

 ### How to use

 Include this javascript in your page.
 For each input you do not want auto-filled, add the attribute `data-js-disable-browser-autofill="on"`.
 You can also add this to the parent `form` to disable auto-fill for all inputs within a form.

 We’ve been using this solution for 6 months, with good results.
-Users have not reported this auto-fill issue again since then - and it’s been more robust than any other solution we’ve found.
+Users have not reported this auto-fill issue again since then — and it’s been more robust than any other solution we’ve found.

 #### With the GOV.UK Design System